aenodehi/Predictive_Maintenance/datasets/pcoe/README.md

 ### 1. Algae Raceway
 **Description**: Experiments on 3 small raceways with Spirulina.
 Data includes algae growth, decline, and environmental parameters.
 Experiments were conducted on 3 small raceways in which spirulina was inoculated.
 The growth and, ultimately, decline of the algae biomass was recorded along with several environmental parameters.
-Experiments were conducted by the Exobiology group at NASA Ames. \n
+Experiments were conducted by the Exobiology group at NASA Ames.
 **Download**: [Link](https://data.nasa.gov/download/bs7h-ane5/application%2Fzip) | [Mirror](https://phm-datasets.s3.amazonaws.com/NASA/1.+Algae+Raceway.zip)
 **Data Set Citation**: Brad Bebout, et al. (NASA Ames Research Center)